 3 Reasons to Take AP Exams

-All Scores Have Benefits
+2. All AP Exams Have Benefits

-- The majority of students who score a 1 or 2 on their first AP Exam are likely to improve their score on a future exam!
+- The majority of students who score a 1 or 2 on their first AP Exam are likely to improve their score on a future exam.

 - Students who achieve an exam score of 2 do significantly better in introductory college classes.